 Pros and cons of using a personal loan to consolidate credit card debt

 Consolidating your debts with a personal loan could help you manage your debt more effectively and save money on interest over time, but there are still some advantages and disadvantages to consider if you choose to take out a loan:

-- It can help simplify your bills and get you out of debt faster if the interest rate on your new loan is lower than that of at least some of your cards (use our calculator to see how much debt consolidation could save you).
-If that’s the case, you’d end up paying less interest overall over time – which will save you money.
+- It can help simplify your bills and get you out of debt faster if the interest rate on your new loan is lower than that of at least some of your cards.
+If that’s the case, you’d end up paying less interest overall over time, which will save you money.

-- To consolidate loans, you’ll need good or excellent credit – usually a 700 FICO score or higher – and sufficient income to afford the new loan payment.
-If your score is below 680, other options may be better for you.
+- To consolidate loans, you’ll need good or excellent credit — usually a FICO score of 670 or higher — and sufficient income to afford the new loan payment.
+If your score is below 670, other options may be better for you.

 - A personal loan might have a higher interest rate than some of your credit cards, and it won’t lower your interest rate if you have good credit (although it will if you have bad credit).